NYSE-owner ICE's profit beats as Ellie Mae powers mortgage business

 The exchange operator also benefited from the market turmoil sparked by the pandemic last year and continued its momentum into the first quarter, partly as an army of retail traders entered the market.

-Amateur traders showed their strength earlier this year when they drove up prices of GameStop Corp (GME.N), the poster child of the retail trading frenzy, as much as 1,600% to punish hedge funds that had bet against the stock.
+Amateur traders showed their strength earlier this year when they drove up prices of GameStop Corp, the poster child of the retail trading frenzy, as much as 1,600% to punish hedge funds that had bet against the stock.

 The exchange segment, ICE’s biggest business, brought in $1.61 billion in revenue, up marginally from last year.